alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 find_package(PCL REQUIRED)
 .....
 ```
 <br>4.
-MultiScanRegistration.cpp:178:76: error: parameter declared ‘auto’ (This is a requirement from LOAM package)
+MultiScanRegistration.cpp:178:76: error: parameter declared ‘auto’ (This is a requirement from LOAM package).
 This is because the current CMake, g++ or gcc can not automatically recognize the C++ 11/14 standard syntax, which appears in 'loam_velodyne' package.
 First step, update your gcc and g++ version to support c++11/14 standard.
 Assuming the current gcc and g++ version is 4.8, type in terminal as below to get a  5.0 version:
 ```